 We accept direct referrals in certain circumstances; usually children aged at least six.
 By this age, the development delays we would look out for are present but there is still time to help and intervene in managing and treating the disorder.

 Why do you need to have genetic testing?
 Is FASD a genetic syndrome?

 No, FASD is not a genetic syndrome but the behavioural presentation of FASD overlaps with other conditions.
 Good practice would suggest that to confidently diagnose FASD, you must first rule out other disorders that are known to have similar behavioural presentations.
 The most recent research suggests that a CGH array is the best test to look at this.
 We cannot do that in our clinic, although we can refer on to our regional service, at a cost.
 It is often easier, and in most cases is already commissioned, to have these tests done locally before referral to us.

 What help is available once a diagnosis is made?

 FASDs can't be cured but they can be managed.
 The earlier they are diagnosed, the more that can be done to help.

-Once someone is diagnosed, we focus on helping that person manage their condition, with the aim of preventing secondary social and psychological conditions developing in the long term, such as social exclusion and mental ill health.
+Once someone is diagnosed, we focus on helping that person manage their condition, with the aim of preventing secondary social and psychological issues, such as social exclusion and mental ill health, from developing.